lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 callings.

 A member of the bishopric presents presidency members in a sacrament meeting for sustaining.
 The bishop sets apart the Relief Society president.
-A member of the bishopric sets apart her counselors.
+Any member of the bishopric may set apart her counselors.

-The bishop or one of his counselors presents sisters who are called to other Relief Society callings for sustaining in a Relief Society meeting.
-See 9.3.3 and 9.3.4.

 Some small units may not have a Young Women or Primary president.
 In these units, the Relief Society president may help parents plan instruction for